lynk-design/lynk/docs/components/accordion.md

 ### Grouping Accordions

-Accordions are designed to function independently, but you can group multiple Accordion components where only one is shown at a time by listening for the `lynk-show` event.
+Accordions are designed to function independently, but you can group multiple Accordion components where only one is shown at a time by listening for the `on:show` event.

 ```html preview
 <div class="accordion-group-example">